-Dr. Prosterman is thrilled to teach at Salem College and to play a role in continuing the tradition of excellence in education for which Salem is known.
+Dr. Prosterman is thrilled to teach at Salem and to play a role in continuing the tradition of excellence in education for which Salem is known.
 He chose Salem because the small classes and dedicated faculty offer an energetic and supportive environment in which all students are encouraged to participate, thereby developing skills that will benefit them throughout their academic and professional careers.